 </aside>

-Township employees are evaluated for two salary increases per year during Q1 and Q3, with salary changes taking effect on 4/1 and 10/1.
-Salary bands are established per department, and each pay band has three “milestones,” Starting, Base, and Max.
+Township employees are evaluated for one salary increase per year during Q1, with salary changes taking effect on 4/1.
+As of 2026, Engineering and Design departments have a shared set of pay bands, and each pay band has three “milestones,” Starting, Base, and Max.